[Minor revision–posted 5/11/21 (replaces 11/24/20 edition)]

 a.
 A student who believes that a received grade is incorrect should first discuss the grade with the instructor who assigned it.

 b.
-The student who is not satisfied with the outcome of this effort may contact the chairperson of the department/division/area in which the course was offered.
+The student who is not satisfied with the outcome of this effort should contact the chairperson of the department/division/area in which the course was offered.
 (In the case of a cross-listed course, the chairperson of the department/division/area in which the instructor holds academic appointment should be chosen.)
 This contact, like that with the instructor, normally is informal, and the department/division/area chairperson may take what action is deemed advisable in attempting to resolve the issue.
 All parties concerned should make every effort to resolve the issue without going beyond this level.

 c.
 If the student still is not satisfied following these meetings and discussions and if the dispute is over a final course grade, then a formal grade appeal may be made to the office of the dean of the college administering the course.
-This appeal must be filed with the office of the dean using the Texas Tech University Grade Appeal Form (see attachment) within 45 days of the start of the next long semester after the term in which the grade was received.
+This appeal must be filed with the office of the dean using the Texas Tech University Grade Appeal Form (see attachment) within 45 calendar days of the start of the next long semester after the term in which the grade was received.
 The appeal must include supporting information.
 After it is filed, it will be triplicated and sent to the student, the instructor, and the chairperson of the department/division/area involved.

 d.
 The dean of the college will request written information about the case from the instructor involved and will present the grade appeal and this information to the college grade appeals board, whose constitution is described below.
-This information will also be triplicated and sent to the student, the instructor, and the chairperson of the department/ division/area involved.
+This information will also be triplicated and sent to the student, the instructor, and the chairperson of the department/division/area involved.
 The appeals board will examine the evidence and hold what hearings and meetings it deems necessary in order to make a recommendation in the case.
 Due process for all parties to the dispute will be followed in these proceedings.
 It is not necessary for the parties to appear unless requested by the appeals board, but parties have the right to appear if they wish to do so.
 The appeals board will give the dean a written recommendation as to whether the grade should be changed and, if so, to what other grade and will make any other recommendations that it deems advisable in the disposition of each specific case.

 Board members who voted in favor of the board's decision must sign the recommendation; dissenting members may sign it if they wish.